dret/webconcepts/concepts/http-method/MKCALENDAR.md

 description: "An HTTP request using the MKCALENDAR method creates a new calendar collection resource.
 A server MAY restrict calendar collection creation to particular collections."
 ---

-**[RFC 4791: Calendaring Extensions to WebDAV (CalDAV)](/specs/IETF/RFC/4791 "This document defines extensions to the Web Distributed Authoring and Versioning (WebDAV) protocol to specify a standard way of accessing, managing, and sharing calendaring and scheduling information based on the iCalendar format.
-This document defines the &#34;calendar-access&#34; feature of CalDAV."):** [An HTTP request using the MKCALENDAR method creates a new calendar collection resource.
-A server MAY restrict calendar collection creation to particular collections.](http://tools.ietf.org/html/rfc4791#section-5.3.1 "Read documentation for HTTP Request Method &#34;MKCALENDAR&#34;")
+[An HTTP request using the MKCALENDAR method creates a new calendar collection resource.
+A server MAY restrict calendar collection creation to particular collections.](http://tools.ietf.org/html/rfc4791#section-5.3.1 "Read documentation for HTTP Request Method &#34;MKCALENDAR&#34;") (**[RFC 4791: Calendaring Extensions to WebDAV (CalDAV)](/specs/IETF/RFC/4791 "This document defines extensions to the Web Distributed Authoring and Versioning (WebDAV) protocol to specify a standard way of accessing, managing, and sharing calendaring and scheduling information based on the iCalendar format.
+This document defines the &#34;calendar-access&#34; feature of CalDAV.")**)

 <br/>
 <hr/>